 Gloucestershire chef Bob Parkinson is the man behind the popular Cirencester eatery Made by Bob.
 After working in London’s famous Bibendum restaurant, Che on St James Street, and as head chef in a successful Notting Hill gastropub, he made his way to the Cotswolds to work at The Swan at Southrop.

 After starting a family, Bob launched Made by Bob in May 2008.
 The restaurant and bar also boasts a deli – stocking breads, cheese and pastries – all made by the man himself and ready to take away.
 Menus change daily and are prepared using seasonal, local and international ingredients.

 One of Gloucestershire’s most well-known fine dining establishments, Le Champignon Sauvage opened back in 1987 by husband and wife team David and Helen Everitt-Mattias.

-Boasting two Michelin stars, the restaurant in Cheltenham is led by award-winning chef David Everitt-Mattias, known for his experimentation with both well-known and more luxurious ingredients.
+Boasting one Michelin stars, the restaurant in Cheltenham is led by award-winning chef David Everitt-Mattias, known for his experimentation with both well-known and more luxurious ingredients.